hetfdex/tiny-bank/README.md

 The internal directory contains the following subdirectories:
 - handler: Defines the API endpoints and handles HTTP requests.
 It uses the Gin framework to route requests to the appropriate handlers.
 - service: Contains the business logic of the application.
 It interacts with the repository layer to perform operations and return results.
 - repository: Provides an abstraction for data storage.
-It defines interfaces and implementations for interacting with user, account, and history data.
+It defines interfaces and implementations for interacting with user, account, and transaction data.
-- domain: Defines the core entities of the application, such as User, Account, and History.
+- domain: Defines the core entities of the application, such as User, Account, and Transaction.